CDuPlooy/miss-miner/README.md

 # miss-miner
-A hobbyist tool for finding code caveats in PE files.
+A hobbyist tool for injecting code into PE files.
+Reinventing the wheel is fun! :D